 The short answer: it is worth it when the audit is specific, commercial, and implementation-ready.
-It is not worth it when it is generic advice dressed up with buzzwords.
+It is not worth it when it is generic advice dressed up with buzzwords — and that's true whether it costs $247 or nothing.

 What an AI audit should actually cover